moxiegirl/getstarted/content/windows/step_one.md

     If you aren't using a supported version, you could consider upgrading your operating system.

-2. Make sure your Windows machine supports Hardware Virtualization Technology and that virtualization is enabled.
+2. Make sure your Windows system supports Hardware Virtualization Technology and that virtualization is enabled.

     #### For Windows 8 or 8.1